NSHipster/articles/2013-12-09-multipeer-connectivity.md

 The `encryptionPreference` parameter specifies whether to encrypt communication between peers.
 Three possible values are provided by the `MCEncryptionPreference` enum:

-- `MCEncryptionOptional`: The session prefers to use encryption, but will accept unencrypted connections.
+- `MCEncryptionPreference.optional`: The session prefers to use encryption, but will accept unencrypted connections.
-- `MCEncryptionRequired`: The session requires encryption.
+- `MCEncryptionPreference.required`: The session requires encryption.
-- `MCEncryptionNone`: The session should not be encrypted.
+- `MCEncryptionPreference.none`: The session should not be encrypted.

-> Enabling encryption can significantly reduce transfer rates, so unless your application specifically deals with user-sensitive information, `MCEncryptionNone` is recommended.
+> Enabling encryption can significantly reduce transfer rates, so unless your application specifically deals with user-sensitive information, `.none` is recommended.

 The `MCSessionDelegate` protocol will be covered in the section on sending and receiving information.